As Tears Go By – Get Them Quality Checked

 Clutching a gonk (an egg-shaped soft toy much in fashion at the time) and looking suitably teary-eyed, I hammed it up mouthing convincingly: “Smiling faces I can see – But not for me, I sit and watch as tears go by Hmm, hmm, hmm, hmm … ”

-Alexandra had explained that I have a condition known as “Meibomian Gland Dysfunction” which is a relative of the less exciting-sounding blepharitis.
+She had explained that I have a condition known as “Meibomian Gland Dysfunction” which is a relative of the less exciting-sounding blepharitis.

 The meibomian glands, located in the eyelids, are responsible for secreting the oily layer of the tear film which is crucial in preventing rapid evaporation of the tears.
 When these pores are blocked the quality of the tears is affected which in turn produces dry eye symptoms which also can lead to poorer vision.

 Apparently MGD is quite a common condition which, outside the London Vision Clinic, frequently goes undiagnosed.
 Even when discovered it often remains untreated or not treated effectively until it has become chronic or severe.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 I was set homework in the form of a series of treatments I must follow night and morning.
 The ritual includes taking a flax seed oil (Omega 3) supplement to improve the quality of the oils from the meibomian gland; lid scrubs with baby shampoo and warm water; and , after ten minutes under a heated eye bag compress, some gentle lid massage.